neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

 # React State: Journal App with Favorite Button and Shared State

-Currently our the favorite feature of your journal app is using a local state.
+Currently our favorite feature of the journal app is using a local state.
 We want to store this information in the shared state alongside the other entry data.

 > 💡 You can use this template as a starting point.
 But if you are far enough along with your own Journal App, please use that instead.